 This investment memo template and example includes sample content plus simple, actionable recommendations that will help you write a crisp investment memo that gets investors excited.
+Note that an investor memo and pitch deck outline are two different names for the same document.

 An investment memo deck is a 2-4 page document you can use to share your startup idea and investment thesis.
 It should be clear, concise, and compelling.
 As a founder, you can use it to attract potential investors like angel investors, venture capitalists, and private equity firms.
 You can also use it to recruit co-founders, advisors, and early employees.